 Lithium-ion batteries rely on the movement of lithium.
 Positively charged ions moving through the battery release their positive electrons when they move, creating a positive charge at the collector on the positive side.
 This current passes through a powered object, such as a phone or computer, and returns to the negative terminal.

 What sets lithium-ion batteries apart from other power supplies is their ability to recharge.
-These batteries also do not have a memory of how much of a charge it had in the past.
-Because these batteries lack such a power memory, they don’t require full draining before charging to maximize their power capacity.
+These batteries also do not have a memory of how much of a charge they had in the past.
+Because these batteries lack such a power memory, they don’t require complete draining before charging to maximize their power capacity.
 The ability to recharge makes these batteries a valuable asset to modern electronics.
 During charging, the power moves the ions from the cathode to the anode, restoring the positive charge on the lithium ions again.